-Roast Busters: Ringleader Joseph Parker speaks out
+'I hope that they can see there is a change in my heart': Roast Busters' Joseph Parker speaks out

 No one was ever charged in relation to the allegations - despite the police investigation and an exhaustive review - due to a lack of evidence.

+"We did a lot of things wrong but at the same time we also weren't the monsters that everybody thought that we were, and we didn't do all the things that people thought we did," he said.

+The 23-year-old acknowledged by doing the interview some of the people he hurt would be "exposed" to the history of the Roast Busters again.

-Help Auckland's crisis services manager Sylvia Yandall said Newshub's interview could be incredibly harmful to victims of the Roast Busters.
+Before the interview aired, Help Auckland's crisis services manager Sylvia Yandall said it could be incredibly harmful to victims.

 "Not sure what the intent or the point is, they didn't have much to say at the time so why now?" she said.